Want to know how your SEO efforts are paying off?

 Largest Contentful Paint (LCP): This is the time that a page takes to load.
 A good score is 2.5 seconds or less.
 Note this includes large items like images or headers.

-Cumulative Layout Shift (CLS): This covers the visual stability of a site, particularly how much the layout changes after it loads.
+Cumulative Layout Shift (CLS): This measures a site’s visual stability, particularly how much the layout changes after it loads.

 Curious about your backlinks?